EatMoreCode/Telegram-Bot/README.md

     has token => 'YOURTOKENHERE';

+    # is this a message we'd like to respond to?
     sub _hello_for_me {
       my ($self, $msg) = @_;
       # look for the word 'hello' with or without a leading slash